 Some examples of alternative economic governance mechanisms explored by Dixit (2004) are: economic governance based on relationship, economic governance based on the provision of service by a third party specialized in contract enforcement and private property rights protection.
-The gain from repetitive transactions and the reputational capital allow contracts to be selfenforced in an economic governance based on the relationship.
+The gain from repetitive transactions and the reputational capital allow contracts to be self-enforced in an economic governance based on the relationship.
 In parallel, an organization may become specialized in collecting and disseminating information about transactors' behavior, such as credit cooperatives.
 By frequently being an intermediary organization, it establishes a long-term relationship with both parties involved in a transaction, irrespective of the frequency with which the transactors meet with each other, being therefore able to enforce contracts.
 Finally, a private owner can take actions to prevent, detect or punish individuals who break the rules, i.e. having security patrols who prevent thieves from violating private property.

 Monteiro & Zylbersztajn (2012) developed a model to explain the adoption of three strategies for the protection of property rights based on the quality of the institutional environment: strategy focused on the legal system (L), on the establishment of private mechanisms (P), and on the abandonment of valuable attributes on public domain (figure 1).
-L and P cost curves are functions of capture efficacy vis-à-vis protection effort (σ) and a group of shifter parameters (w).
+L and P cost curves are functions of capture efficacy vis-à-vis protection effort (σ) and a group of shifter parameters (ω).
 In a sound institutional environment (I1), the protection of rights via legal mechanisms is provided by the State at a low cost, therefore it is the preferred protection mechanism.
-In a poor institutional environment (I2), the effectiveness of protection by the State is low; for example, it is marked by dubious or slow court judgments, and consequently the cost of the legal mechanism for rights protection (the most efficient mechanism at the lowest cost).
-However, there is a maximum protection cost that firms can bear (c).
-Beyond the tipping point, the right owner opts to leave the right unprotected
+In a poor institutional environment (I2), the effectiveness of protection by the State is low; for example, it is marked by dubious or slow court judgments, and consequently the cost of the legal mechanism increases more rapidly than the private mechanism, which then becomes the preferred mechanism for rights protection (the most efficient mechanism at the lowest cost).
+However, there is a maximum protection cost that firms can bear (\overline{c}).
+Beyond the tipping point, the right owner opts to leave the right unprotected.

-Figure 1.
-Efficacy of capture effort vis-à-vis protection effort.
-Source: Monteiro & Zylbersztajn (2012)
+Figure 1 : Efficacy of capture effort vis-à-vis protection effort.
+Source: Monteiro e Zylbersztajn (2012)